 The outcome is intended to both adapt sophisticated theory to the study of the ancient past, as well as to feedback into modern debates within the field of genocide studies.

-Public outreach and engagementI'm a Postgraduate Project Coordinator for SHARE with Schools, a secondary school outreach project.
-As well as going into schools to deliver presentations and hands in artefact sessions, I've whipped the online tools into shape to promote the project.
-Coming into my third year with the project I'm taking a lead among the coordination team.
+Public outreach and engagementI'm was a Postgraduate Project Coordinator for SHARE with Schools, a secondary school outreach project.
+As well as recruiting and training undergraduate volunteers, and going into schools to deliver presentations and hands in artefact sessions, I whipped the online tools into shape to promote the project.
+In my third year with the project I took taking a lead among the coordination team.

 BA (hons.)
 Ancient History and Cultural CriticismDissertation: 'The Representation of Culture Through Sex in Herodotus' (distinction).